beocaca/astrotribe/apps/admin/content/bp/market-size.md

 interest in astronomy, further supported by active astronomy clubs and educational outreach programs.

-## Companies
+## Organizations

 1. **Commercial Space Sector:**

-   - **Private Investment:** The commercial space sector has seen a surge in private investments, with entrepreneurs like Elon Musk and Jeff Bezos driving innovation through companies like SpaceX and Blue Origin.
+   - **Private Investment:** The commercial space sector has seen a surge in private investments, with entrepreneurs like Elon Musk and Jeff Bezos driving innovation through organizations like SpaceX and Blue Origin.
 This influx of capital has led to advancements in reusable rocket systems, satellite miniaturization, and autonomous systems, significantly reducing launch costs and increasing accessibility.